tomikokarino/Data73200-Final-Portfolio/README.md

-# Data73200-FinalProject
+# Data73200 Final Portofolio

-This is the repository for Tomiko's final project for Data 73200 class in Fall 2021 semester.
+This Final Portofolio was created by Tomiko Karino for the Data 73200 course in the Data Analysis and Visualization program at CUNY Graduate Center in the Fall 2021 semester.

+## Final Project
+Geospatial projections: more than just the coordinates

+Project Plan